Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 Being the second tallest waterfall in Africa, the Ouzoud Falls are really impressive to see.

-While it was a creative challenge and I had to show lots of patience, I was still able to get some interesting shots of the waterfalls – even with people in it.
+While it was a creative challenge and I had to show lots of patience, I was still able to get some interesting shots of the waterfalls – even with people in them.

 If you don’t want to have people in your photos, you should visit the Ouzoud Waterfalls early in the morning or late in the evening.